 How to get to and from Hong Kong Station

 Set right in the heart of Hong Kong’s Central district and sat on top of the IFC shopping mall, the station is well located.
 The easiest way to access Hong Kong Station is by MTR metro.
-The station is connected to Central station by underground tunnels and automated walkways and there you’ll be able to catch the Island Line and Tsuen Wan Line.
+The station is connected to Central Station by underground tunnels and automated walkways; there you’ll be able to catch the Island Line and Tsuen Wan Line.

 As part of the Airport Express system, ticket holders can use the battery of shuttle buses that greet arrivals of the train.
-These shuttle buses drop passengers at almost all of the main hotels on Hong Kong Island – although you are, of course, free to use them whichever hotel you are staying at.
+These shuttle buses drop passengers at almost all of the main hotels on Hong Kong Island—although you are, of course, free to use them regardless of which hotel you are staying at.